IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 **Sample Request** (custom ACL)

 This is an example of specifying a custom ACL to allow for another account to view the ACL for the "queen-bee" object, but not to access object itself.
-Additionally, a third account is given full access to the same object as another element of the same ACL.
+Additionally, a third account is specific full access to the same object as another element of the same ACL.

 ```http
 PUT /example-bucket/queen-bee?acl= HTTP/1.1